Virgo (constellation): Stars

 Besides Spica, other bright stars in Virgo include β Virginis (Zavijava), γ Virginis (Porrima), δ Virginis (Auva) and ε Virginis (Vindemiatrix).
 Other fainter stars that were also given names are ζ Virginis (Heze), η Virginis (Zaniah), ι Virginis (Syrma), κ Virginis (Kang), λ Virginis (Khambalia) and φ Virginis (Elgafar).

+The constellation Virgo showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 The 7 main stars of Virgo form 2 distinct star patterns: Beta, Gamma, Delta, Epsilon and Eta Virginis; form an asterism known as "The Bowl of Virgo".
 Together with Spica and Theta Virginis, they form a Y shape.

 The star 70 Virginis has one of the first known extrasolar planetary systems with one confirmed planet 7.5 times the mass of Jupiter.

 The star Chi Virginis has one of the most massive planets ever detected, with a mass of 11.1 times that of Jupiter.

 The sun-like star 61 Virginis has three known planets: one is a super-Earth and two are Neptune-mass planets.

 SS Virginis is a variable star with a noticeable red color.
 It varies in magnitude from a minimum of 9.6 to a maximum of 6.0 over approximately one year.